 You can read about Part 3 here.

-This is a stage that was the most easy for me because everything was fair and balanced.
+This is the stage that was the easiest for me because everything was fair and balanced.
 I hit a few hurdles along the way that I will share with you.

 Who gets what device in the classroom?